-NOTE: Students with medical and/or mental health conditions which may place the student or patient safety at risk may not be eligible for admission or continuation in the nursing program.
-Risk assessment is at the discretion of the Dean of Nursing in consultation with the Regional Dean of Nursing.
+NOTE: Students with medical and/or mental health conditions which may place the student or patient safety at risk may not be eligible for admission or continuation in the nursing or dental hygiene program.
+Risk assessment is at the discretion of the Dean of Nursing in consultation with the Regional Dean of Nursing and/or the Dean of Dental Hygiene.